Agenda for Change

 - In light of the inclusion of a dedicated energy access goal within the 2015 Sustainable Development Goals (SDG), we will continue to press for meaningful change in energy access for poor people.
 We believe that the goal should cover all aspects of Total Energy Access, and measure progress in terms of the quality of energy services received rather than just the means of supply.
 We would like to see the adoption of the Global Tracking Framework as the standard adopted and promoted by the energy SDG.
 This should result in a greater focus on cooking over electricity, and point to decentralised over centralised, grid-based solutions.

 - We will lobby at the international and country level for increased financing for decentralised energy solutions.
 International Energy Agency modelling indicates that to reach Universal Energy Access by 2030, 55% of new connections and 60% of investment will need to be off-grid.
 Currently, this ‘balanced portfolio’ approach is not reflected in government, donor or private sector spend.
 Despite small-scale, decentralised energy solutions often being most appropriate and cost effective, there are serious policy, finance and capacity constraints to scaling-up.
-We will work in partnerships with others on these issues, for example through the Power for All campaign and with IRENA.
+We will work in partnership with others on these issues, for example through the Power for All campaign and with IRENA.
+The Poor People's Energy Outlook 2017 further investigates issues of energy access finance.

 - We will support the greater co-ordination and recognition of the role of civil society in energy access decision-making and delivery.
 We will continue to demand greater space for civil society participation at global and national levels in processes such as Sustainable Energy for All.
 We will support coalitions of civil society organisations working towards these ends, such as the ACCESS network.